 NOTE 3: The application layer is not allowed to set the S-NSSAI when the UE establishes a PDU Session based on the UE Local Configurations.

-For the existing PDU Session(s), the UE shall examine the URSP rules within the UE Policy in order to determine whether the existing PDU Session(s) (if any) are maintained or not.
+For the existing PDU Session(s), the UE shall examine the URSP rules within the UE policy information in order to determine whether the existing PDU Session(s) (if any) are maintained or not.
 If not, then the UE may initiate a PDU Session release procedure for the PDU Session(s) that cannot be maintained.

 If there are multiple IPv6 prefixes within the PDU Session, then the IPv6 multi-homed routing rules, described in clause 5.8.2.2.2 in TS 23.501 [2], on the UE shall be used to select which IPv6 prefix to route the traffic of the application.